SBA Loans: How To Apply & What You Need To Know

 The US Small Business Administration (SBA) is a federal government agency dedicated to promoting small businesses.
 The SBA provides counseling, contract services, and capital for small business owners.

-One of the SBA’s primary goals is to assist American small businesses in obtaining the funding they need for operations and growth.
-The SBA administers and oversees the SBA loan program to help ensure funding is available for eligible businesses.
+One of the SBA’s primary goals is to help American small businesses secure the necessary funding for their operations and growth.
+The SBA administers and oversees the SBA loan program to help ensure funding is available for eligible companies.
+The U.S. Small Business Administration (SBA) helps small businesses get financing by setting guidelines for loans and reducing lender risk.

 What are SBA Loans?

-The SBA loan programs consist of several small business financing packages collectively called “SBA loans.”
+The SBA loan programs comprise several small business financing packages collectively referred to as “SBA loans.”
 There are several SBA-guaranteed loans to consider for your business.

 SBA 7(a) Loans